Biden Sends Another 1K Forces to Kabul amid Chaos, Bringing Total to 6K

 There were scenes of chaos and reports of injuries at the airport as panicked Afghan families tried to board military planes leaving the capital.
 Meanwhile, the Taliban entered the presidential palace and declared victory in the 20-plus year civil war with the U.S.-backed government.
 Afghan President Ashraf Ghani had fled earlier in the day, saying that he wanted to avoid bloodshed in the capital.

-The Pentagon and State Department released a joint statement late Sunday:
+The Pentagon and State Department also released a joint statement earlier Sunday:

 At present we are completing a series of steps to secure the Hamid Karzai International Airport to enable the safe departure of U.S. and allied personnel from Afghanistan via civilian and military flights.
 Over the next 48 hours, we will have expanded our security presence to nearly 6,000 troops, with a mission focused solely on facilitating these efforts and will be taking over air traffic control.
 Tomorrow and over the coming days, we will be transferring out of the country thousands of American citizens who have been resident in Afghanistan, as well as locally employed staff of the U.S. mission in Kabul and their families and other particularly vulnerable Afghan nationals.
 And we will accelerate the evacuation of thousands of Afghans eligible for U.S. Special Immigrant Visas, nearly 2,000 of whom have already arrived in the United States over the past two weeks.
 For all categories, Afghans who have cleared security screening will continue to be transferred directly to the United States.
 And we will find additional locations for those yet to be screened.